Studying at Turku UAS Open Studies

 - who wish to improve general knowledge on topics according to own interest.

-Open Studies are not full-time and do not lead to a qualification – it is therefore not possible to get a long-term student residence permit based on Open Studies.
-For further information, please visit the website of the Finnish Immigration Service.
+Open Studies are not full-time and do not lead to a degree – it is therefore not possible to get a long-term student residence permit based on Open Studies.
+For further information, please visit the website of the

 TUAS degree students cannot take courses offered via Open Studies.